oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-labs.md

 [The Helidon support for Cloud Native Operations lab](Helidon-cloud-native/helidon-cloud-native.md)

 ---

 ## Optional Lab modules

 The following modules are in **some** cases optional, this is because some of the later modules may depend on these (For example the Visual Builder module relies on the completion of the OpenAPI module.)
-If you are in a guided lab with an instructor they will tell you which of the optional modules you need to complete, if you are doing this in a self-guided mode then please read the descriptions below to determine which optional modules you shoudl do.
+If you are in a guided lab with an instructor they will tell you which of the optional modules you need to complete, if you are doing this in a self-guided mode then please read the descriptions below to determine which optional modules you should do.

 ### 	Optional 1.
 Cloud Native support in Helidon - Self describing API's